-The requirement for MSc programmes is a Bachelor's degree or equivalent in the social sciences with at least a Lower Second Class Degree and relevant work experience.
+The entry requirements for the MSc Degree programme are a Bachelor's degree or equivalent in the Social Sciences with at least an Upper Second Class Honours Degree and relevant work experience.

-The MSc can accommodate 25 students maximum.
+The MSc Degree programme can accommodate 25 students maximum.